KenEkanem/100DaysOfCode/Day4/README.md

 ### List
 A data structure used to organize and store grouped pieces of data
+- Index errors and working with list
+- Nested list

 ## Projects
 - Random exercise
-- virtual coin toss program
+- Virtual coin toss program
+- Bankeroulette
+- Treasure map